-A common carrier is defined as a "commercial enterprise that holds itself out to the public as offering to transport freight or passengers for a fee.
-A common carrier is generally required by law to transport freight or passengers, without refusal, if the approved fee is paid."
+Trucking companies historically operated under specific operating authorities issued by the federal and state government.
+Such operating authorities were referred to as a "common carrier operating authority" or a "contract carrier operating authority."
 Similar to the other services listed in Tenn.
-Code Ann. § 65-4-101(6), common carriers generally operate to inure to the benefit of the public without the right to choose or discriminate against any members of the public.
+Code Ann. § 65-4-101(6), common carriers generally operated to inure to the benefit of the public without the right to choose or discriminate.
+Contract carriers were not bound to accept business from the general public.